GROUPS & WORKSHOPS — Summer 2023

 There are no restrictions on membership - persons struggling with or in recovery from addiction and compulsive behaviors of all types are welcome (alcohol and substance use as well as addiction to gambling, social media, food, sex, etc.)

-For more information on upcoming meetings and events, email [email protected]
+For more information on upcoming meetings and events, email [email protected].

-Well-being and Health Promotion is offering on-campus SMART Recovery meetings for SDSU students.
-SMART - or Self-Management
+Well-being and Health Promotion offers on-campus SMART Recovery meetings for SDSU students.
+SMART - or Self-Management and Recovery Training - is a secular method of recovery focused around self-empowerment and achieving personal goals.

-SMART General Meetings are geared towards students who are in or seeking recovery,
+SMART General Meetings are geared towards students who are in or seeking recovery, or who are recovery-curious.

 C&PS therapists do not facilitate this space.
-For more information, contact [email protected]
+For more information, contact [email protected].